MrMaksimize/allplayers.github.com/source/allplayers-presentations/index.markdown

 sharing: true
 footer: true
 ---
-Here at [AllPlayers.com](https://www.allplayers.com/) we have a lot of fun working on **awesome** stuff to *revolutionizing recreational activities*!
-However, we don't often get to share some of the things we are doing "behind-the-scenes" to enhance the technologies we build on.
+Here at [AllPlayers.com](https://www.allplayers.com/) we have a lot of fun working on **awesome** stuff to *revolutionize recreational activities*!
+However, we do not often get to share some of the things we are doing "behind-the-scenes" to enhance the technologies we build on.
 We *love* open-source and sharing, and we have had many great opportunities at camps and conferences to discuss and talk about what we do.
 So, in the spirit of learning - here is a quick aggregation of talks and write-ups:

  *  **[Openca.mp](http://openca.mp)**
     *  [Build Your Social Website Quickly](http://openca.mp/speakers/valerie-stewart/)